-I actually realized after months of arduous door-to-door campaigning and fake smile training that what politicians of western democracies were actually practicing wasn’t the political science taught in elite universities, but rather a modern machiavellian spin on societal issues (or rather their political stance on such systemic issues).
+I actually realized after months of arduous door-to-door campaigning and fake smile training that what politicians of Western democracies were actually practicing wasn’t the political science taught in elite universities, but rather a modern machiavellian spin on societal issues (or rather their political stance on such systemic issues).
 You see, bi-partisanship is great for democracies.
-Especially when there is but 2 parties (like the USA).
+That means; when there is 2 main parties (like the USA).
 But what about tri-partisanship?
 Or quad-partisanship?

 The only ‘part-of-this-shit’ people want is the one that compliance practitioners and social scientists haven’t scared them away from.
 In other words, it would seem the strategies implemented by psychological persuasion are far for effective in politics than even advertising.
 Which is why I became one of them.
 I had to see what made such people so successful in politicing.

 To become a bureaucrat I had to start a business, to become a leader I had to hire a team.
 To persuade people to take action with, and from my words, I had to become a copywriter.
 Now I miss the mountains, a garage, and working with my hands…